chgenly/mico-wwvb/README.md

 If everything is working, you should see the Green light go solid, and the blue light flash slowly with wwvb time data.

+## Changes

+### Board
+My first attempt at the board was incorrect.
+I got the order of the pins on the GPS connector backwards.
+I didn't realize the plug would have to be turned upside down to fit into the connector.
+I fixed this for my purposes by using a reversing cable.

+I have updated the KiCAD files to fix the pin ordering problem.
+The images of the schematic and the board have been updated too.
+However, I'v never had these boards manufactured, and so never tested the latest board design.
+I don't expect you will have problems, but if you do, you can start looking there.

+### GPS module

+The original GPS modules was the EM-506.
+Due to the pin ordering problem, I burned out the GPS module.
+When I went to reorder it, it wasn't available.
+It had been changed to the EM-506N5.
+They are largely compatible.
+However the module is no longer initialized using $PSRF commands, instead a proprietary command, $PAIR, is used.
+The software and the bill of materials has been updated to reflect the new module.